What is a ground lease?

 Most modern ground leases have a renewal option or a purchase option.
 This provides tenants with the ability to continue to retain the property.

-Pros for landlords
+Pros of ground leases for landlords

 Steady income: A ground lease can provide a property owner with steady cash inflows for decades.
 There are practically no expenses, as the tenant is responsible for property taxes, insurance, and maintenance.